-At the law office of Keith B. Schulefand, Esq., in Williamsville, New York, we focus on helping people avoid the pitfalls of the divorce process and arrive at a solution that works for everyone involved.
+I am family law attorney Keith Schulefand and at the law office of Keith B. Schulefand, Esq., in Williamsville, New York, I focus on helping people avoid the pitfalls of the divorce process and arrive at a solution that works for everyone involved.

 1. Failing To See The Big Picture

 Divorce is not about winning and losing.
 In a divorce, everyone wins or everyone loses.
 I view divorce as the assembly of a puzzle.
 There are numerous pieces — child custody, spousal maintenance, child support, division of marital assets — that must be carefully placed.
 Going into the process with guns figuratively blazing is a recipe for emotional pain and immense financial consequences.

 2. Trying To Turn Your Children Into Allies